mdn/content/files/en-us/web/accessibility/aria/roles/article_role/index.md

 ## Description

-The `article` role denotes a section of a document, page, or site that, if it were standing on its own, could be viewed as a complete document, page or site.
+The `article` [document structure role](/en-US/docs/Web/Accessibility/ARIA/Roles#Document_structure_roles) denotes a section of a document, page, or site that, if it were standing on its own, could be viewed as a complete document, page or site.
 The aim of a set of article sections is to indicate their relationship to one another.

 Articles are not considered a navigational landmark, but many assistive technologies that support landmarks also support a means to navigate among articles.
 They may also support indication of nesting relationships within articles.